 Rob Davies Studied on the Fine Art degree at Staffordshire University, followed a while later by an M.A Illustration: Authorial Practice at Falmouth College of Arts.

-He has been a practicing artist since 1993 and has exhibited around the Uk.
-He is often pulled towards the notion of a romantic ‘sublime’ (or at least the sublime as typical in 18th and 19th century depictions of landscape) contrasting with a reality that could be seen as less ‘pleasing’.
+He is often pulled towards the notion of a romantic ‘sublime’ (or at least the sublime as typical in 18th and 19th century depictions of landscape) contrasting with a reality that could be seen as less ‘pleasing’ – and more recently combining elements from semi-industrial/semi-wild environments into landscapes that hover somewhere between believable and Sci-fi.

-The semi-imaginary landscapes/environments that he often creates have been a reflection of the mind, and the tendency for fantasies to interrupt the ordinary world.
+Within the creation of these semi-imaginary landscapes is the acknowledgement of the mind’s tendencies to interrupt the ordinary world.
 More recently he has been steering further towards a kind of ‘fantastic realism’, synthesised with/ and contrasting alongside a gestural mark-making.
 The paintings, using a variety of media from watercolour to oils, often depict landscapes as both fragmented and also in a state of becoming alive.

-The work often plays with the idea of marks being just that – marks, as well as becoming something much more ‘sophisticated’ and creating forms and illusions, but the subject matter of, say, an old house with still life, has an almost kitch-ness to it, and a typical mysteriousness to it.
-This, on one level, is simply enjoyable to paint.
+The work often plays with the idea of marks being just that – marks, as well as becoming something much more ‘sophisticated’ and creating forms and illusions.
+His early work was much more gestural and expressive, with simple lines and marks being strongly evident, and which is now making more of a presence again in the work.
+However, the subject matter of, say, an old house with still life, has an almost kitch-ness to it, and a typical mysteriousness to it, which, on one level, is simply enjoyable to paint.

 ‘(The larger works demonstrate) a refreshing talent and immediacy…